AlvajoyAsante/StudyBudy/README.md

 pip install -r requirements.txt
 ```

-The backend will be running at: http://localhost:8000

 ### 3. Start the Frontend (Streamlit)

 ```bash
 streamlit run app.py
 ```

-The frontend will open automatically at: http://localhost:8501
+The app will open automatically at: http://localhost:8000

 ### ⚙️ Technologies Used